How to Prepare Miyan Gyada in 11 Easy Steps

 How to Store Miyan Gyada

-It can be refrigerated and so kept for several days as long as electricity is available.
+It can be refrigerated and kept for several days as long as electricity is available.
 However, in the absence of a refrigerator, it will only last a few days, and only if you keep warming it in the mornings and evenings.
 It’s crucial to remember that, while you can preserve it, the taste will be different than when it was freshly prepared.

 Nutritional Value of Miyan Gyada